spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 ## Assign Palette Specific Roles to Users

 The Default (built-in) roles of Palette system can be directly assigned to a user.
+The roles needs to be assigned based on who needs the access.
+The roles can be assigned to `Users` or `Teams`.
+The appropriate role needs to be selected from the list of several built-in roles.
+If the built-in roles are not meeting the specific needs of your organization, you can [create your own custom roles](/user-management/palette-rbac#customrolesinpalette).

 1. Login to Palette console as `Tenant Admin`.